 Payment Options for Babysitters

 When it comes to payment for babysitting services, there are a few different options.
 Perhaps the most common is simply to be paid in cash at the end of the job.
 Cash can be convenient for babysitters and parents, as it eliminates the need to worry about other payment methods.
 Another option is to arrange for an e-transfer before the start of the job.
 This ensures that the babysitter will be paid promptly and can be a good option for parents who prefer not to carry cash.
 Finally, some people opt to use Venmo or another similar service.
 Venmo can be a good option if you already have an account set up.
-But it is important to remember that fees may be associated with this type of payment.
+However, it is important to remember that fees may be associated with this type of payment.
 Ultimately, the best method of payment will vary depending on the preferences of both the babysitter and the parents.

 Asking lots of questions may seem like common sense.
 Still, you’d be surprised how many sitters forget to do it—and then both they and the parents end up feeling stressed out and frustrated because expectations weren’t properly communicated from the start.
 So next time you have a babysitting gig, make sure to go over this babysitting checklist with the parents beforehand so that everyone knows what to expect and you can feel confident about providing top-notch care for their kiddos.